gianmarcotoso/AjaxFormHelper/README.md

 ## Description

 Jam!
-Ajax Form Helper is a simple plugin for jQuery that allows you to ajaxify a form by using (almost) only markup.
+Ajax Form Helper is a simple plugin for jQuery that allows you to ajaxify a form in an almost codeless way.
 It takes care of setting things up so that the form is submitted to the server using AJAX, and an event is fired when the server replies (with an error or a success message).
-It will also report back the progress status, so that you can use some kind of indicator to give feedback to the user.
+It will also report back the progress status, so that you can use some kind of indicator to give feedback to the user, and supports file upload as well (single and multiple).

 Tested working on: Safari 6, Firefox 19, Chrome 25, IE 10, Mobile Safari (iPad with iOS 6.1.2) Does not work on: IE 6,7,8 and 9.